Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- Smart is responsible for attempting 8.3% of his team's field goal attempts this season with 9.9 per game.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.
+- He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.

-- Smart's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.

-- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.

-- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.
+- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.

 Marcus Smart vs. the Heat